BRACERS Record Detail for 115505

 BR TO CONSTANCE MALLESON, [late OCT.
 1940]

-Proofread by K. Blackwell
+Edited by S. Turcon.
+Reviewed by K. Blackwell

-<Cambridge, Ma.>1, 2
+<Cambridge, MA>1, 2

 It is impossible to say how overjoyed I was to get a letter from you today.3 I had been wondering in a worried way what had become of you.
 In these days one never knows whether people are alive or dead.
 I have been offered a five years’ job,4 … one lecture a week, on philosophy in relation to culture, from Pythagoras to Dewey.… Pythagoras said5 “There are Gods and men and Pythagoras.”
 He used mathematics mystically as a means of salvation, by liberation from the lusts of the flesh, especially beans, which he forbade.
 A queer fish: Einstein and Mrs. Eddy6 combined.
 I should like to see England again before I die, but God knows whether I shall, or whether it will be at all like the England I loved.
 I should like to see you again, and I know you will still be the Colette I loved.
 You have an unconquerable spirit — which one values more and more in these days when almost everything is shattered.
 Work remains.
 I plan a big book,7 a sort of history of philosophy, irreverent, showing up Plato, dealing with the problem of reconciling individuality with cohesion.
-One writes nowadays for a distant future, say 1,000 years hence, when the new shackles will have worn thin and the human spirit will again face the world unafraid.
+One writes now-a-days for a distant future, say 1,000 years hence, when the new shackles will have worn thin and the human spirit will again face the world unafraid.
 I feel it is worth while, and would rather not be dead.
 I am lecturing my book,8 which will be called, An Inquiry into Meaning and Truth.
 I have heard nothing from Desmond 9 or Littlewood:10 Desmond still writes in the New Statesman, so is still alive, or was lately.
-I heard from Bessie Trevelyan11 this morning.
-Bob12 is still going strong, translating the classics.
+I heard from Bessie Trevelyan11 this morning.… Bob12 is still going strong, translating the classics.
 His translation of Lucretius13 was excellent.

 Goodbye Colette dear.
 If this reaches you, write again soon.